 Could it work for you?

-“Movie Music” has worked to erase everyday negative emotions for Drew and thousands of others, including me.
+What some call the “Movie Music” procedure has worked to erase everyday negative emotions for Drew and thousands of others, including me.
 That’s no guarantee that it will work for you.
 But the next time someone’s words or actions cause you pain, you might be glad you gave it a try.

 * Not his real name